- Best universities in

-Massachusetts offers a rich array of things to do and has a significant and unique place in American history and culture, and remains to this day to contribute to its varied culture.
+Massachusetts offers a rich array of things to do and has a significant and unique place in American history and culture, and continues to contribute to its varied culture.

-Modern Massachusetts – and Boston in particular – is a global leader in biotechnology, engineering, higher education, finance, and maritime trade.
-While Boston is a hub for students – attracted by its rich history, culture, entertainment, and sophisticated cuisine – great beaches, delicious seafood, and artisan-filled shopping districts await in scenic Cape Cod or nearby Nantucket.
+Massachusetts is well known for being a hub of biotechnology, engineering, higher education, finance, and maritime trade.
+While Boston is a hub for students there are many great things to explore in scenic Cape Cod or nearby Nantucket.

-Massachusetts boasts an academic reputation like no other state in the US.
-Not only is it home to the oldest elementary and high schools in the country, it boasts the oldest and arguably most prestigious college in the country, Harvard University.
+Not only is Massachusetts home to the oldest elementary and high schools in the country, it is home to the oldest and arguably most prestigious college in the country, Harvard University.
 Both Harvard University and the neighbouring university of Massachusetts Institute of Technology consistently rank among the world’s best universities year after year.

 With roots dating back to 1636, it is known as the oldest university in the US, and its main campus is located in the city of Cambridge.
 The university itself is organised into 11 separate academic units spread throughout the area.
 It is the only Ivy League university in the state.